 How to Apply for SSDI or SSI Benefits

 The process of applying for and receiving SSDI or SSI benefits can be incredibly complex.
 People who attempt to do so on their own typically face numerous obstacles.
 In fact, many properly filed initial claims are rejected—less than half of all first-time SSDI and SSI claims are accepted.

-Woodruff Johnson & Evans can help you complete and submit the proper paperwork.
+Woodruff Johnson & Evans Law Offices can help you complete and submit the proper paperwork.
 We can also assist you if your initial claim is denied.
 We have extensive experience navigating all aspects of SSDI and SSI, including filing initial claims, appealing rejected claims, and representing our clients at appeal hearings.
 Our Chicago disability lawyers are able to handle every aspect of your claim if you are not able to due to your disability or impairment.
 The sooner you contact us, the sooner we can get to work helping you secure the benefits you need.
 We offer free initial consultations and contingent fees, meaning you do not owe us anything until we recover benefits on your behalf.